Your todo list:

 I combined this pitch with the last one with a 70 meter rope and some long draws to reduce rope drag.

 Pitch 5 (10b): Rated 10a in the guide this pitch feels harder than the previous one.
-I had done this before as a nicer finish to "Rock Jungle", avoiding the final 5.8 pitch on that route.
+I have done this before as a nicer finish to "Rock Jungle", avoiding the final 5.8 pitch on that route.

 The actual anchors for this pitch are hidden behind a small tree.
 I recommend clipping one bolt of this anchor and moving up and left to a more comfortable and obvious belay about 10 feet up and left.
 Then be careful scrambling to the top from here.